Jeanie Forrester

 Jeanie Forrester was Chairman of the Republican Party of New Hampshire and a former Republican member of the New Hampshire Senate, representing the 2nd district from 2010 until 2016.
 A businesswoman by trade, Forrester served on the Finance and Public/Municipal Affairs committees.
-In 2016, Forrester decided not to seek reelection to the senate and instead ran for the republican nomination for Governor of New Hampshire, ultimately losing to now-Governor Chris Sununu.
+In 2016, Forrester decided not to seek reelection to the senate and instead ran for the republican nomination for Governor of New Hampshire, ultimately losing to Chris Sununu.
 Sununu later supported Forrester's successful candidacy for party chairman.

 Tenure as New Hampshire Republican State Committee Chairman

 While running for Chairman, Forrester failed to secure a spot on the State Committee from her home County Republican Committee although this did not preclude her from running for Chairman.
 Forrester was endorsed for the position by then Governor-Elect Chris Sununu and ran unopposed for the position as Chairman.
 During Forrester's tenure as party chairman she lost 9 out of 11 special elections.
 As party finances began to become public, Forrester abruptly resigned from the post.
 It was shown that Forrester's Democratic counterpart had outraised her 9 to 1.
 At the time of her departure, the New Hampshire Republican State Committee showed a deficit of $29,102.